Justice Site | Case Name: R v Michael John Stone

 Convicted of Murder

-At about 4 pm on Tuesday 9th July 1996, after a swimming gala at a local school, Dr Lin Russell, then aged 45, and her two daughters Megan, aged 6, and Josie, aged 9, set off to walk home with their family dog.
+At about 4 pm on Tuesday 9th July 1996, after a swimming gala at a local school, Dr Lin Russell (aged 45) and her two daughters Megan and Josie (aged 6 and 9) set off to walk home with their family dog.
 The walk should have taken about 45 minutes.
-At about 4.25 pm, as they were walking along Cherry Garden Lane, Chillenden, Kent, a quiet unmade track, they were attacked.
-Their attacker tied them up with torn towels and shoe laces, blindfolded them, and beat them over their heads with a hammer.
-Dr Lin Russell and Megan died, but although seriously injured, Josie survived.
+At about 4.25 pm, as they were walking along Cherry Garden Lane, a quiet unmade track in the countryside near Chillenden, Kent, they were attacked.
+The assailant tied them up and blindfolded them, before beating them over their heads with a hammer.
+Dr Lin Russell and Megan died, but Josie survived.

 Mrs Lin Russell Megan Russell 6yrs old Josie Russell 9yrs old